mrzacsmith/tip-tabs-for-chrome/README.md

-'# Tab Tips for Chrome'
+# Tab Tips for Chrome